 Human mind and eyes eternally tread on the heels of elegant and inconceivable object rather than humdrum.
 Munnar, often referred as Kashmir of South India which was once named as high range of Travancore, situated 1600 m above sea level in the Idukki district of Kerala is such a place of fascination where exotic things eventuate.
 Munnar is South India’s largest tea cultivation and tea estate region and has also acquired second position as best tourism destination in Asia after Tokyo by “Trip Advisor’s Choice Destination Awards’ for its awe-inspiring low mountains and scenic beauty .As the name suggest, there is convergence of 3 rivers (Moon Aar) – Muthirapuzha, Nallathanni and kundala which flows through Munnar.

-As the area is widely covered with hill stations, forests and immense waterfalls, the temperature ranges between 50 C and 250C in winter and 150 C to 250 C in summer which gives a pacific ambience and a perfect spot for honeymoon couples and excursion .Though the climate here is serene throughout the year ,the best time to visit Munnar is between the month of June and September and a Boat race festival named as “Payippad” is often celebrated here during these month .One of the alluring attribute of Munnar forest is the “Strobilanthes” which is often called as “Neelakurinji in Malayalam”, a flower which canopies the hills of Munnar once in twelve years .Be ready to spend holidays in Munnar!
+As the area is widely covered with hill stations, forests and immense waterfalls, the temperature ranges between 50 C and 250C in winter and 150 C to 250 C in summer which gives a pacific ambiance and a perfect spot for honeymoon couples and excursion .Though the climate here is serene throughout the year ,the best time to visit Munnar is between the month of June and September and a Boat race festival named as “Payippad” is often celebrated here during these month .One of the alluring attribute of Munnar forest is the “Strobilanthes” which is often called as “Neelakurinji in Malayalam”, a flower which canopies the hills of Munnar once in twelve years .Be ready to spend holidays in Munnar!

 - Eravikulam National Park – situated in Kannan Devan Hills, inland of endangered Nilgiri Thar

 - Mattupetty dam – located 30 min away from Munnar

 - Anamudi Mountain-highest peak of Western Ghats